ikrasovytskyi/owox-data-marts-v1/packages/idp-better-auth/README.md

 ## Database Management

 The database schema is automatically created on first startup.
-For SQLite, the file will be created at the path specified in `IDP_BETTER_AUTH_SQLITE_DB_PATH` or default path in system application temp directory.
+For SQLite, the file will be created at the path specified in `IDP_BETTER_AUTH_SQLITE_DB_PATH` or default path in the system application data directory.

 ### SQLite (Default)